Azeri Light Oil Price Rises

 Read more

-The price of one barrel of Azerbaijan's "Azeri Light" oil on the
+The price of one barrel of Azerbaijani oil of the "Azeri Light"

-It should be noted that the lowest price for "Azeri Light" oil
+It should be noted that the lowest price of "Azeri Light" oil

 Legal Disclaimer: